Restream/reindexer/readme.md

 To check the condition, rows with the same indices are selected.

-Grouping with two dimensions array:
+Grouping with a two-dimensional array:
 `Array2[#][*]`
 | N |      |     |
 |---|------|-----|